 Book Assembly Island

 I wander out onto a wooden path that leads into the middle of the lake.
-There’s a switch here that seems to send water through different pipes depending on where the switch points.
-I point it at the wood chipper and return to find I can now turn the mechanism on though it has no wood to chip.
+There’s a switch here that seems to send water through different pipes depending on where the switch points, and I’m reminded of Channelwood.
+I point the switch at the wood chipper and return to find I can now turn the mechanism on though it has no wood to chip.
 Then I return to the center of the lake and point the switch at the next pipeline.
 Back at shore, it seems the boiler is now boiling.
 Playing around with some more knobs and switches drains the boiler and turns off its heat.
 There’s a door on the side of the boiler so I go in.

 It’s hot and steamy in here, but seems safe.
 Below me there’s a pipe with a ladder leading into it and after a bit more fiddling I figure out how to get down to it.
 The pipe is large enough to crawl through.
 Outside, there didn’t seem to be anywhere else to go, so I bite my lip and go in.